core-wg/senml-etch/draft-ietf-core-senml-etch.md

 # Extensibility

-The SenML mandatory to understand fields extensibility mechanism (see section 4.4 in {RFC8428}) does not apply to Patch Packs, i.e., unknown fields MUST NOT generate error but such fields are treated like any other field (e.g., added to Patch target records where applicable).
+The SenML mandatory to understand fields extensibility mechanism (see section 4.4 in {{RFC8428}}) does not apply to Patch Packs, i.e., unknown fields MUST NOT generate an error but such fields are treated like any other field (e.g., added to Patch target records where applicable).

 This specification allows only a small subset of SenML fields in Fetch Records but future specifications may enable new fields for Fetch Records